What is a Faraday Cage? How do you build a Faraday Cage?

 If you are experiencing electro-sensitivity and are in need of a quick fix in your home, health and safety alternatives (such as RF shielded bed canopies) are available and much more affordable than purchasing bulk quantities of shielding fabric and lining an entire room.
 These canopies are used with a grounding mat for maximized protection, and 100% of electro-sensitive canopy users polled report improved quality of sleep and health benefits after installing and using their Aaronia USA bed canopies.
 Other customers have successfully used small quantities of RF shielding fabrics to create clothing and personal protective items.

-For more information about Aaronia USA RF Shielding Fabrics and Bed Canopies, or to request a custom quote or place an order, please call 864-885-0700 or email email@example.com.
-Or shop now at our sister-company website, RF Sensitive Solutions (a division of Kaltman Creations LLC).
+For more information about Aaronia USA RF Shielding Fabrics and Bed Canopies, or to request a custom quote or place an order, please call 214-935-9800 or email sales at aaroniausa.com.

 To learn more about Faraday Cages, EMPs, and Electro-Sensitivity, view sources for this article here: